A lot of us struggle with productivity on a daily basis.

 Since I am a full-time blogger now, I batch my work by days.
 Mondays and Thursdays are strictly for writing and Tuesdays are devoted to recording videos.
 This helps me plan better and get more work done.

-The way we treat our body has a huge impact on how we feel and work.
+The way we treat our bodies has a huge impact on how we feel and work.

 I got interested in ergonomic working last year and it has been a great improvement.